-The Company operates seven service centers that perform commercial work on MCI coaches, as well as competitors' coaches.
-These centers also support the sale of motor coaches throughout the United States and Canada by providing locations for new coach acceptance and warranty work.
+The Company operates seven service centers in North America that perform commercial work on MCI coaches, as well as competitors' coaches.
+These centers also support the sale of motor coaches providing locations for new coach acceptance and warranty work.
 In addition, these service centers hold pre-owned coach inventory and perform work on these pre-owned coaches to ready them for resale into the market.